 IDCFP’s Ranks Forecast the Banking Crisis of 2008 - 2009

 In early 2006, the number of banks with an IDCFP rank below 125 began to accelerate (B).
-At the end of that same year, banks with a rank of 125 or higher peaked at 1,800 (C) and began a decline.
+At the end of that same year, banks with a rank of 125 or higher, peaked at 1,800 (C) and began a decline.
 Together, the change in the numbers of these banks forecast the crisis of 2008-2009.
-The peak and decline in the red line (D) illustrate the end of the banking crisis, and the beginning of the resolution of high risk banks.
+The peak and decline of the red line illustrate the end of the banking crisis, and the beginning of the resolution of high-risk banks.

-The second quarter of 2009 produced the largest number of institutions with an IDCFP rank below 125, reaching peak level (D).
-In 2009 Q2 all banks with brokered deposits, time deposits and CUSIP numbers for outstanding CDs numbered 2,257.
-Out of this total, 1,177 (52%) banks were ranked 125 or higher, and 1,080 (48%) were ranked by IDCFP less than 125.
+The second quarter of 2009 produced the largest number of institutions with a safety rank below 125, reaching peak level (D).
+The total number of banks with brokered deposits, time deposits and CUSIP numbers for outstanding CDs numbered 2,257.
+Out of this total, 1,177 (52%) banks were ranked 125 or higher, and 1,080 (48%) were ranked less than 125.

 Select Bank Mergers Improve Financials

-From June 2009 to September 2018, a total of 546 institutions merged that were ranked below 125 as of June 2009 (see Table I).
-Of these, 397 institutions that were ranked less than 125 merged into surviving institutions ranked 125 or higher.
-The low institution rank was published prior to the merger and was a measure of high risk.
-As a result, the 397 merged institutions not only survived, but also benefited since the IDCFP rank on a bank, with CDs in existence or to be issued, rose from below investment grade to above.
+From June 2009 to December 2018, a total of 552 institutions merged that we ranked below 125.
+Of these, 398 institutions merged into surviving institutions ranked 125 or higher.
+These low institution ranks were published prior to the merger and were a measure of high risk.
+As a result, the 398 merged institutions not only survived, but also benefited since our rank of those banks, with CDs in existence or to be issued, rose from below investment grade to above.

 The Importance of IDCFP’s Ranks to Monitor Institutions Post-Banking Crisis

-The demand for IDCFP ranks, measuring the safety and soundness of banks, continued strong from 2008 and post-crisis as banks continued to fail and merged with higher rated surviving institutions.
+The demand for our financial institution ranks measuring the safety and soundness of banks continued strong from 2008 and post-crisis, as banks continued to fail and merge with higher rated surviving institutions.

 - As of June 30, 2009, banks and savings institutions ranked less than 125 by IDCFP totaled 1080, or 48% of all ranked institutions (see Table I).

-- Despite the peak in the number of high risk banks in June 2009, failure of banks and savings institutions continued to accelerate into June 2010 and remained high through June 2013.
+- Despite the peak in the number of high-risk banks in June 2009, failure of banks and savings institutions continued to accelerate into June 2010 and remained high through June 2013 (see Table II).